luketurner/nanolytics/NOTES.md

 - [x] Demo server improvements
 - [x] Track additional user data
 - [ ] DB import/export/download
+- [ ] Cascade delete events when sites are deleted

 # What we want in the dashboard